ncredinburgh/JavaForSmallTeams/tests/600_understand_how_to_use_mocks_and_stubs.md

 For this reason we recommend using a spy framework.

-When spies act as mocks that must also supply indirect inputs it is best to make them forgiving as possible when supplying values, but as specific as possible when verifying.
+When spies act as mocks that must also supply indirect inputs, it is best to make them as forgiving as possible when supplying values but as specific as possible when verifying.

 What does this mean?

-Lets imagine that for some reason that the subscribers in our example had to return a positive integer in order for the code to execute without error.
-Perhaps there is some sort of assert statement in the code.
+Lets imagine that, for some reason, the subscribers in our example had to return a positive integer in order for the code to execute without error.
+Perhaps there is some sort of assert statement in the code:

 ```java
 public interface Subscriber {